lbod/delitetutorial/tutorials/beginner.md

 ```

-We've extended our widget using `delite/Container` (also removing the `articleContent` property which we don't need anymore).
+We've extended our widget using `delite/Container` (and removed the `articleContent` property which we don't need anymore).

 #####Widget template
-Update ./CustomTemplatedElement/CustomTemplatedElement.html` to the following:
+Update ./BlogPost/BlogPost.html` to the following:

 ```html
 <template>